Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Further complications were introduced under the SECURE Act (Setting Every Community Up for Retirement Enhancement Act of 2019), enacted in late 2019.
 The SECURE Act has a number of different features – such as allowing IRA contributions after age 70½ if you’re still earning an income – and it extended the minimum age that one must receive RMDs (Required Minimum Distributions) from 70½ to 72.

-The SECURE Act 2.0, enacted in late 2022, further increased the age that one must begin receiving RMDs to 73 starting in 2023.
-And it will increase to 75 by 2033.
+The SECURE Act 2.0, enacted in late 2022, further increased the age at which one must begin receiving RMDs to 73 starting in 2023.
+And it will increase to 75 by 2033.12

 The reason this may be important is that it is possible that delaying receiving RMDs may also reduce IRMAA if your Modified Adjusted Gross Income is close to the limits stated in the tables above.